When you’re starting up a new business you’ll need to decide what the legal structure of your business will be.

 If a business name is used, the Certificate of Registration must be displayed in a prominent position at all locations to which customers or suppliers have access.

-Where a business name is used for a partnership or sole trader, letter heading and written orders, invoices, receipts and written demands for payment of business debts must include:
+If a sole trader or a partnership is using a business name, then there are legal requirements for the business stationery.
+For instance, the letter heading, written orders, invoices, receipts and written demands for payment of business debts must include:

 - The name and nationality (if not Irish) of each partner in the partnership or the individual in the case of a sole trader.